 The drain nipple is placed upside down in the unit to prevent it being damaged during shipping or the installation of the unit.
-For both drain and drainless installation the drain nipple needs to be flipped.

 1 Remove the nutsert.

 2 Invert the drain nipple.
 Make sure to place gasket between the unit and the drain nipple inside the unit.